jekymin8232/vitalguardai-com/README.md

 ### Can you find a lost pearl on a vast beach?
 **Malicious code continues to evolve with each passing day.
 The simpler the system is, the easier it becomes to find the pearl.
 It is like searching for a pearl inside a bathroom rather than across a vast beach.
 What truly matters is having someone capable of designing the “bathroom” correctly from the very beginning.**

-### Architecture is even more important than coding itself.
+## Architecture is even more important than coding itself.
+**Anyone can create a beach — all it takes is piling up enough sand.
+But only a very small number of people are capable of building a proper bathroom within that beach.
+To truly find the pearl (malicious code), the pearl must be lost inside the bathroom, not across the endless shoreline.**